paulobaniqued/biosignals-lsl/README.md

 Control Platforms:
 1. GameObjects in Unity3D (Python-LSL-C#)
-2. Physical robot with servo motors in Arduino (Python-LSL-Arduino)
+2. Physical robot with servomotors in Arduino (LSL-Python-Serial-Arduino)

 <h2>EMG-LSL-Unity</h2>
-Integrate and map a simulated EMG time-series and levitate a GameObject in Unity3D via labstreaminglayer (LSL).
+Integrate and map a simulated EMG time-series and levitate a GameObject in Unity3D via LSL.

 To see the full tutorial, please follow the link to my blog! https://www.paulobaniqued.com/post/emg-for-lsl-unity